MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/platform-specific-authentication/google-sign-in-unity.md

 Click on your Web Application (Type) and the client secret is at the top.

+> [!IMPORTANT]
-> ![IMPORTANT] You must change the default callback for Authorized redirect URIs.
+> You must change the default callback for Authorized redirect URIs.
 The proper URI is [https://oauth.playfab.com/oauth2/google](https://oauth.playfab.com/oauth2/google).
 > If you do not do this step you will get a mismatch redirect_uri error.

 ## PlayFab Google Sign-In Setup